Will Creighton cover the spread vs. Alabama? Betting Trends, Record ATS

 Get tickets for any college basketball game this season at Ticketmaster!

-- The Bluejays put up 84.5 points per game, 7.7 more points than the 76.8 the Crimson Tide allow.
+- The Bluejays average 84.5 points per game, 7.7 more points than the 76.8 the Crimson Tide give up.

-- When Creighton totals more than 76.8 points, it is 7-1 against the spread and 8-0 overall.

-- The Crimson Tide's 93.2 points per game are 28.2 more points than the 65 the Bluejays give up to opponents.

-- Alabama is 4-4 against the spread and 6-3 overall when it scores more than 65 points.
+- Creighton is 7-1 against the spread and 8-0 overall when scoring more than 76.8 points.

 Bet on this or any college basketball matchup at BetMGM